When Cheap Labour Disappears

 3.1 China’s Critical Role in U.S. Supply Chains

 China plays an essential role in supplying the United States with strategically vital resources critical to economic and defense capabilities.
 Rare earth elements, such as neodymium and dysprosium, are integral to technologies like missile systems and smartphones.
-China produces approximately 69% of the global supply (U.S. Geological Survey, 2025), while the U.S. imports over 77% of its rare earths from China, with domestic production constrained by limited processing capacity.
-Semiconductors, essential for electronics and military hardware, further highlight this dependency.
-China contributes about 24% of global semiconductor production (Semiconductor Industry Association, 2023), while the U.S., despite leading in chip design, relies on East Asian supply chains, including China, for roughly 20% of its needs (U.S. Department of Commerce, 2023).
-Additionally, China supplies around 40% of U.S. active pharmaceutical ingredients (FDA, 2022) and controls 70% of global lithium refining (International Energy Agency, 2023), exposing U.S. vulnerabilities due to underdeveloped domestic alternatives.
+China produces approximately 69% of the global mine supply (U.S. Geological Survey, 2025), while the U.S. imports approximately 70% of its rare earth compounds and metals from China, with domestic production constrained by limited processing capacity (USGS, 2025).

 3.2 The EU’s Dependencies